Skip to content

 That completes the Cowork Windows setup.
 There's no hidden "enable Cowork" switch buried in Claude Desktop's settings; once the version, plan, platform, and virtualization checks all pass, Claude Cowork for Windows draws its tab on the next launch.

-Most Cowork failures on Windows trace back to the VM, not the app itself, and they show up as a handful of recognizable symptoms.
+Most Claude Cowork for Windows failures trace back to the VM, not the app itself, and they show up as a handful of recognizable symptoms.
 We hit four of these six across our three test machines.

 SymptomLikely causeFix